Affordable funeral or cremation in Biloxi, MS

 Direct cremation in Biloxi

 A direct cremation allows the family to take care of the cremation process at a minimal cost.
 Memorial services can be organized by the family and/or church and held at a location of the family’s choice.
-A direct cremation can cost between $995 and $2,895, depending on the funeral home selected.
+Depending on the funeral home selected, a direct cremation can cost between $1,195 and $2,895.

 How do I choose a cremation provider in Biloxi?